Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Results and discussion

 In the materials where three-phonon scattering is a dominant phonon scattering mechanism (i.e. BTE-based approach implemented in Phono3py is definitely valid), the values of the fitting parameter $\alpha$ are close to -1 \cite{about_alpha_fit}.
 However, according to the Tab. \ref{table:alpha}, the $\alpha$ values in the Dn$\theta$ and BNn$\theta$ significantly deviate from -1.
 This finding suggests that the BTE-based approach with only three-phonon processes is not sufficient to describe the thermal transport in the studied Moir\'e structures.
 For this reason, we moved to Green-Kubo method of LTC calculations that allows capturing higher-order scattering processes.

 The results of LTC calculations obtained by means of the Green-Kubo method are presented in Fig. \ref{fig:GK_vs_BTE} and Tables \ref{table:ch_bte-gk}, \ref{table:bnh_bte-gk}.
 The LTC values differ significantly from those obtained with the BTE-based approach for all considered Dn$\theta$ and the BNn21.8.
-Therefore, the PES of these Moir\'e lattices possesses strong anharmonicity (even at T = 300 K), and the consideration of high-order force constants for such materials is crucial for obtaining correct LTC values.
+Therefore, the PES of these Moir\'e lattices possesses strong anharmonicity (even at T = 300 K), and the consideration of the fourth- and higher-order force constants for such materials is crucial for obtaining correct LTC values.